-- The Assassinations: Dallas and Beyond, Scott, Peter Dale, Hoch, Paul L, and Stettler, Russell (eds).
+- Scott, Peter Dale, Hoch, Paul L, and Stettler, Russell (eds), The Assassinations: Dallas and Beyond.
 London: Penguin Books, 1978, p.
-401. Hereafter cited as Assassinations.
+401. Hereafter cited as

-- Meagher, Sylvia, “The Murder of Patrolman Tippit” in Assassinations, p.84.
+- Meagher, Sylvia, “The Murder of Patrolman Tippit” in Assassinations, 84.

-- See “The Case for Three Assassins” in Assassinations, p.197.
+- See “The Case for Three Assassins” in Assassinations, 197.

 - “Theme of the Traitor and the Hero” from Borges, Jorge Luis, Harmondsworth: Penguin, 1970, p.
 103